 The Calm that Saved Me - Emery Rae's Birth Story

 Emery Rae came into this world practically perfect.
 My girl was prompt and textbook and worked with me every step of the way.
 Having done this whole song and dance once before, I was prepared to a certain degree.
-I didn’t go overboard thinking and dreaming about the birth, mainly because I was busy worrying about my first born; my Logan who didn’t want to come out in the first place, who made it impossible for me to have any control during his labor and who runs my emotions like a cute, sneaky wizard.
+I didn’t go overboard thinking and dreaming about the birth, mainly because I was busy worrying about my first born; my Logan who didn’t want to come out in the first place, who made it impossible for me to have any control during his birth and who runs every aspect of my world.
 I had prepped for his birth for weeks and weeks and was mentally connected to him on every level.
 Not to say I wasn’t connected the second time around but my concern for Logan no longer being the baby and how that would affect him (and me) left no time for weeks and weeks of prepping.
 So I loosened all the reigns and just let it be.
 I think my uneventful pregnancy and the tranquil little soul inside helped me to do this.

 Now that Logan was safe and sound I had the power to move this thing along.
 The contractions hurt – like couldn’t walk or talk through them hurt.
 But still too far apart, so it was time to walk it out and bring them closer together.
 It was a gorgeous September day and no one was around.
 Chris and I walked in the fresh air for about 45 minutes or so, talking about super random things and pausing when each contraction took over my life.
 I was still timing them in my phone and when I noticed that for the past half hour they were just 5-6 minutes apart I decided to call my doctor and basically said “Hey, I’m coming to the hospital and you will not send me away!”
 The car ride was tough.
 It was the same tough with my first and really hard to handle since there’s nowhere to go, no space to crouch into a ball.
 And at this point in my labor, which had started 12 hours ago, every contraction brought tears.
 There was no other way around it.
 I just had to cry it out and that was that!
 I waddled my ass into labor & delivery and in between I-see-stars contractions I checked myself in around noon.
 I was 4cm dilated, yippy, and was admitted right away.
 Let the show begin!